Deployment

 python3 -c "import secrets; print(secrets.token_urlsafe(48))"

-Never commit live config files, Notion tokens, Pushover credentials, provider API keys, private hostnames, or production logs.
+Never commit live config files, legacy Notion tokens, Pushover credentials, provider API keys, private hostnames, or production logs.

 Run the control service